Azurelle/GetClean/CodeBook.md

 freqBodyBodyGyroMagStdDev
 freqBodyBodyGyroJerkMagStdDev

+Data Cleaning:

 The column names themselves were shortened and changed.
 The brackets, dashes, underscores, spaces and slashes were removed, letters were changed from upper to lower case to be more readable, and the first letter of each response variable name was expanded from "t" and "f" to "time" or "freq".
-The variable "activity" was recast from integers 1 to 6 to WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.
+The variable "activity" was changed from integers 1 through 6 to "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LAYING".